isomerpages/moe-chijstc/_sec1-registration/Sec 1 Registration 2025.md

 <p>If you wish to apply or need more information for the MOE Financial Assistance
 Scheme, you may read the details in the school website at this <a href="https://www.chijsttheresasconvent.moe.edu.sg/theresian-family/students/moe-financial-assistance-scheme/" rel="noopener noreferrer nofollow" target="_blank">link</a>.</p>
 <h4>7.
 Appeals for Transfer</h4>
-<p>For appeals due to serious medical conditions, please refer to the following&nbsp;MOE
+<p>For appeals due to serious medical conditions, please refer to <a href="https://www.moe.gov.sg/secondary/s1-posting/results/appeal-for-school-transfer" rel="noopener nofollow" target="_blank">MOE webpage here</a>.</p>
-webpage.</p>
 <p>If you wish to apply for transfer due to non-medical reasons, please click&nbsp;<strong><a href="https://form.gov.sg/65814ad1448a4300128e8b43" rel="noopener noreferrer nofollow" target="_blank">here</a></strong>&nbsp;to
 complete the FormSG and submit it within 5 calendar days upon the release of the S1 Posting results <em>(For example, if the S1 Posting Results are released on 18 December 2024 (Wednesday), the deadline for appeal applications will be 23 December 2024 (Monday)).</em> Please